occivink/kakoune-snippets/README.md

 When a snippet is inserted with `snippet-insert`, the first placeholder(s) is automatically selected.
 It is then possible to iterate over the remaining placeholders using `snippets-select-next-placeholders`.
 The 0th placeholder will always be selected last.

+## Changelog

+* triggers can now be manually expanded by calling the `snippets-expand-trigger` command on a valid trigger
+* `snippets_auto_expand` is now a boolean that controls whether auto-expansion of triggers is enabled
+* `snippets_auto_expand` was renamed to `snippets_triggers`

 ## FAQ

 ### What's the performance impact of the extension?

-If you use the auto-expansion feature (i.e. the option is not empty), there is a minimal setup of 1 shell-scope when the option is set.
-The runtime hook uses no shell scope, and exits quickly if there is no match.
+If you use the auto-expansion feature, a runtime hook is run on each Insert mode key press.
+It only uses a shell scope in case of a match, and stop early otherwise.
 If you don't use it, there is no runtime cost (except when executing a snippet of course).

 ### What's with escaping, what kind of characters can I use and not use?